kemichai/Him_ides/README.md

 How to run the codes
 ------------
-The simplest way to run the codes is using anaconda and a virtual environment [conda-install link](https://docs.conda.io/en/latest/miniconda.html).
+The simplest way to run the Python codes is using anaconda and a virtual environment [conda-install link](https://docs.conda.io/en/latest/miniconda.html).

 Once you have installed conda, create a new environment with the following dependencies using:
 ```bash